DhruvByteCode/Legal-Document-Analyser/README.md

 - Integrate other summarization models for better legal document understanding.
 - Improve the image preprocessing pipeline to handle more complex document layouts.

-## Contributing
-- We welcome contributions!
-Please fork the repository and submit a pull request.